Please use a modern browser to view this website. Some elements might not work as expected when using Internet Explorer.

 Guest Accommodation

 Families will particularly love Watermachine thanks to her child-friendly setup.
-Built in 2023, She offers guest accommodation for up to 12 guests with a layout comprising a master suite located on the main deck, two double cabins and two twin cabins.
+She offers guest accommodation for up to 12 guests with a layout comprising a master suite located on the main deck, two double cabins and two twin cabins.
 The supremely spacious full beam master suite incorporates its own study and dressing room.
 There are 9 beds in total, including 1 queen, 2 doubles, 4 singles and 2 pullmans.
 She is also capable of carrying up to 6 crew onboard to ensure a relaxed luxury yacht charter experience.

 Onboard Comfort & Entertainment